Tag: knowledge

 On the other hand, some are quite willing to worship something that they perceive has no of them, or has an expectation of them that is in line with their own desires.
 We are to be gentle and respectful always.

-Lord Christ, you stretched out your arms of on the hard wood of the cross that everyone might come within the reach of your saving embrace: So clothe us in your that we, reaching forth our hands in love, may bring those who do not know you to the knowledge and love of you; for the honor of your .
+Lord Christ, you stretched out your arms of on the hard wood of the cross that everyone might come within the reach of your saving embrace: So clothe us in your Spirit that we, reaching forth our hands in love, may bring those who do not know you to the and love of you; for the of your Name.
 Amen.

 1) What is your understanding of worship?
 Can unbelievers worship?